Match Against Poverty: History

 The tenth Match Against Poverty was held in Porto Alegre in 2012.
 It followed nine successful editions that took place in Basel, Madrid, Düsseldorf, Marseille, Málaga, Fez, Lisbon, Athens and Hamburg.
 Each year funds raised support specific projects in different countries facing difficult challenges.
 Proceeds from the tenth Match in Brazil were split between two projects – one in Brazil and one in Cape Verde, West Africa, both aimed at re-integrating marginalized youth.
 In Brazil, proceeds funded the “Rede Esporte para Mudança Social (REMS)” a project that promotes poverty reduction and social inclusion through sports.
 The match was played in front of more than 50,000 fans at the Arena do Grêmio on 18 December 2012 and raised $360,000 for the two youth-oriented projects.

 In 2013, Global Ambassador and football goalkeeper Iker Casillas helped launch a national website on volunteerism and social innovation in Uzbekistan through the UNDP and Match Against Poverty platform to encourage Uzbek youth to volunteer and become active in sport.

 The eleventh match was held on 4 March 2014 at the Stade de Suisse in Bern, Switzerland, with the proceeds going to recovery efforts in the Philippines in the wake of Typhoon Haiyan, one of the most devastating storms in history.
 Participants of the eleventh match included Robert Pires, Claude Makélélé, Paolo Maldini, Freddie Ljungberg, Luís Figo, Pavel Nedvěd, Marta and Ruud Gullit.
 The match was played against BSC Young Boys, who donated some of the $190,000 profits to the club’s partner charity, the Laureus Foundation Switzerland to support sports-related projects.
 The eleventh Match Against Poverty also received a donation of $24,000 from Sony through their annual fundraising initiative "the 46th Aino Izumi" at the Sony Building in Ginza, Tokyo, Japan.

 The 12th Match against Poverty took place in Saint-Etienne, France on Monday 20 April 2015, where Ronaldo and Zidane teamed up with other football stars against past and present players of French Ligue 1 side AS Saint-Étienne.
 According to UNDP, "two-thirds of all proceeds will go towards helping the hardest-hit countries of Guinea, Liberia and Sierra Leone build back better from the Ebola epidemic."

 Goodwill Ambassadors

-UNDP, along with other UN agencies, has long enlisted the voluntary services and support of prominent individuals as Goodwill Ambassadors to highlight these causes.
-Their fame helps amplify the urgent and universal message of human development and international cooperation, helping to accelerate the achievement of the Millennium Development Goals.
+UNDP, alongside other UN agencies, has enlisted the voluntary services and support of prominent individuals as Goodwill Ambassadors to highlight these causes.
+They help amplify the message of human development and international cooperation, helping to accelerate the achievement of the Millennium Development Goals.
 They articulate the UNDP development philosophy and programmes of self-reliant opportunities and motivate people to act in the interest of improving their own lives and those of their fellow citizens.